 5-FU or Adrucil (fluorouracil)

 Chemotherapy affects both normal cells and cancer cells.
-Side effects depend on the type and amount of drugs you take.
-Ask your doctor which ones are the most common for the drugs you are taking.
+Side effects depend on the type and amount of medicine you take.
+Ask your healthcare provider which side effects to watch for.

 Bruising and bleeding